emilyrosenberg/worldviews/README.md

 - Plan detail is also visible
 - The fix will be to check if user is logged in, and show the 403 page if not
 - It's not a security issue, just an extra feature, so for now I am leaving it as an unresolved bug

+Cannot access the Django admin panel on deployed app
+- Instead the 404 page is visible
+-

 ## Future Implementations
 - Improved navigation: The user will be able to see the most important links, and have a less-cluttered navigation option for finding other information